 The improvements in the E3900 chip can be traced to its infinitesimal circuitry.
 In contrast to the earlier E3800 line, which was released in 2013 with transistors measuring 22 nanometers, the new chip is based on Intel’s Goldmont architecture, which uses silicon wires only 14 nanometers long.

-The new Atom chip is devised with up to four computing cores.
+The new Atom chip is devised with up to four computing cores and Intel’s latest generation of graphics.
 It supports tougher security, enhanced I/O capabilities, and a broader range of operating systems, including machine vision software.
 The power consumption comes in between 6.5 and 12 watts, with an ambient temperature range of -40 to 85°C.

 The hardware also includes what Intel calls time-coordinated computing, which synchronizes clocks across an entire network of connected devices.
 It achieves timing accuracy within a microsecond for automotive cameras and the programmable logic controllers used in factory equipment.